George R. McGuire

 - What do you think PR and other communication professionals need to know about cybersecurity, and the threat of cyberattacks?, What Communicators Need to Know About Cyberattacks: A Legal Perspective, International Association of Business Communicators Communication World, 2/3/16

 - George R. McGuire, Blaine T. Bettinger, How the Supreme Court Got It Right in Mayo v.
 Prometheus, The SciTech Lawyer, Volume 10, Issue 1, Fall 2013

-- Adjunct Professor, Computer Law, Internet Law, and Entertainment Law, Syracuse University College of Law
+- Adjunct Professor of Internet Law, Syracuse University College of Law

 - Editorial Advisory Board, Journal of the Association of University Technology Managers (AUTM)

 - Board of Trustees, Make-A-Wish Foundation of Central New York, Board Chair 2004-2006

 - Foundation Board of Directors, Milton J. Rubenstein Museum of Science and Technology (MOST)

 - Board of Trustees, March of Dimes of Central New York